tengxian4/AI-Trademark-Logo-Creator/Documentation/Readme.md

 ![CostEstimate](https://user-images.githubusercontent.com/55143952/147340530-74302d2a-6f5d-4809-a3c8-946b17f4a6b4.jpg)

 ![RAM](https://user-images.githubusercontent.com/55143952/147342557-2957982c-a771-46ca-a53d-0410a55d245f.png)
-- Project Manager
+- Project Manager<br />
-\nGuides and plan all the activities
+Guides and plan all the activities

-- Procurement Manager
+- Procurement Manager<br />
-\nPrepare all the documents related with purchasing
+Prepare all the documents related with purchasing

-- Financial Analyst
+- Financial Analyst<br />
-\nTracking budget and cost of the project
+Tracking budget and cost of the project

-- Quality Manager
+- Quality Manager<br />
-\nEnsure the quality of the process and product of the project
+Ensure the quality of the process and product of the project

-- Implementation Manager
+- Implementation Manager<br />
-\nResponsible with all the implementation of the product
+Responsible with all the implementation of the product

-- Stakeholder Coordinator
+- Stakeholder Coordinator <br />
-\nCommunicate with stakeholder to ensure the implementation is the expectation of the stakeholders
+Communicate with stakeholder to ensure the implementation is the expectation of the stakeholders